 That quirky reverb.

 Let’s start out by saying this is not your normal reverb.
 It’s designed to work with the delays, so it’s always ambient and has a tail that sounds like amp feedback.
 The reverb has no controls of its own, but is affected by both the Decay and the Span knobs.
-In addition to determining how many repeats the delay gets, the Decay knob turns up the level of the reverb on the delays and the dry.
+In addition to determining how many repeats the delay gets, the Decay knob turns up the level of the reverb, which can almost bury even longer delays into a hovering sustain after 3p.
 In addition to controlling the delay lengths, the Span knob controls the depth of the reverb modulation.
 When Span is at 7a the vibrato is most noticeable, with the reverb beyond washy: It’s woozy—an absolute hangover.

 If Ambience has a fault, it that the overall vibrato can be overwhelming, probably driving players with perfect pitch crazy.
 But with careful adjustment of all three knobs you can tone its presence down to a manageable point.
 The closest this pedal comes to a normal-sounding reverb is with the all knobs set to 9a: tweaking required.

 I almost think Jack should have named this pedal the Echosorus since the huge chorus is such a big part of the sound.
 The modulation from three, separate LFOs slowly moving the delays and reverb at different speeds from the dry—puts all four signals slightly off pitch from each other.
 The repeats are also off-pitch from the delay, adding more complexity and melting the effect of the Ambience into an ever-thickening stew of multi-layed chorus.
 Since the two delays are always on, a chorus-like effect is always on as well, with no control for the LFO speeds.
 But they’re fixed to work dreamily together.